Skip to main content Scroll Top

 Frequently Asked Questions

-No. These are California’s terminal-based reviews, while DOT inspections are federal roadside and compliance enforcement.
-Many carriers must prepare for both.
+No. BIT inspections are California’s terminal-based reviews conducted by CHP.
+DOT inspections are federal roadside and compliance enforcement.
+Most California carriers need to be prepared for both.

 Stay Compliant and Confident